vcafarschi/devops-docs/aws/Route53/route53.md

 ## How to use a domain in AWS Route53 if you purchased it in a different registrar ( for example GoDaddy)?
+### With other words you want to make Amazon Route 53 your DNS service
 ![](images/godaddy_to_route53.svg)
 0. Let's assume you bought **vcafarschi.com** domain in **Godaddy** (or other Domain Registrars) and you want to make Route53 the DNS Service for this domain.
 1. Create a **Public hosted zone** that has the **same name as your domain**.
 It will tell Amazon Route 53 how you want to route traffic for your domain
     - When you create a hosted zone, Route 53 automatically creates a name server (NS) record and a start of authority (SOA) record for the zone.
     - The NS record identifies the four name servers that Route 53 associated with your hosted zone.
+2. Create records in the Public Hosted Zone created previously
+    - Import a zone file
+    - Or Create records individually in the console
-2. To make Route 53 the DNS service for your domain, you replace the Name Servers on **Godaddy** with these four name servers.
+3. To make Route 53 the DNS service for your domain, you Update the Name Servers on **Godaddy** with these four name servers you got in step 1
     - This way Godaddy will communicate the new **Name Servers** to the **TLD** name server.
     -  So whenever a request comes for **vcafarschi.com**, the TLD server will return Route53 NS and not the Godaddy ones.